-Hard to tell the actual temperatures of surfaces with this model.
+Hard to tell the actual temperatures of surfaces.

-Produces high-resolution images.
+Has thermal detection and shows visible light with a 220 x 160 resolution.
 Rechargeable battery.
-Built-in storage card.
-Includes an SD card.
+Built-in 3G memory card.
 Can detect water leaks in the walls.
 Good for everyday use.
 Comes with a travel bag, strap, and USB cord.

 Using a standard digital camera or a smartphone is a common way to take photographs.
 After all, nearly 100 million photos and videos are shared on Instagram alone per day.
 But there are times when these cameras can’t deliver the information or capture the image you need.
 For example, when you need to measure temperature differences between objects in an area, only a thermal camera will do.